OpenAstronomy/pyastro/pages/2017/index.rst

 ----------------------

-The third edition of the Python in Astronomy Conference will be held at the Lorentz Center on the **8 - 12th May 2017**.
+The third edition of the Python in Astronomy Conference will be held at the Lorentz Center from the **8 - 12th May 2017**.

-As with the two previous Python in Astronomy conferences we aim to bring a wide variety of people who use, develop or teach people about Python packages in the context of all forms of Astronomy.
-The conference will include presentations, tutorials unconference sessions and sprints.
-As well as building the community around astronomical uses of Python the conference aims to improve collaboration and interoperability between Python packages, share knowledge on Python packages and techniques and provide training and educational materials for users and developers of Python packages.
+This conference aims to bring a wide variety of people who use, develop or teach people about Python packages in the context of all forms of Astronomy.
+The conference will include presentations, tutorials, unconference sessions, and sprints.
+As well as building the community around astronomical uses of Python the conference aims to improve collaboration and interoperability between Python, packages, share knowledge on Python packages and techniques as well as provide training and educational materials for users and developers of Python packages.

 Attending PyAstro17
 ###################